Can You run Nvidia and AMD Graphics Cards in SLI?

 It is like you get the Samsung Galaxy S7 Edge flash iOS 9.3 on it.
 Getting the best of both worlds.

 While previously it was not possible to use different cards even from AMD or NVIDIA, for crossfire or SLI.
-We required the same model to run an SLI for instance GTX 970 will not do an SLI with the GTX 960.
+We required the same model to run an SLI, for instance, GTX 970 will not do an SLI with the GTX 960.
 Now it looks seemingly possible to run a GTX 960 with an AMD R9 270X.

-This is a first positive move for the PC Gaming Industry in quite some time, while the industry has lost much due to battle between Nvidia and AMD making one game favor the Nvidia Architecture (Game Works) and other favor the AMD architecture.
+This is a first positive move for the PC Gaming Industry in quite some time, while the industry has lost much due to a battle between Nvidia and AMD making one game favor the Nvidia Architecture (Game Works) and other favor the AMD architecture.

 Though this is a significant move and will make hardcore PC enthusiasts, including me much happier.

-Though in practical scenario it will take lot of development and software side optimization to run different cards together and we are sure in future they will run better with more advancements in drivers and game codes.
+Though in the practical scenario it will take a lot of development and software side optimization to run different cards together and we are sure in future they will run better with more advancements in drivers and game codes.